 Since then more chants came to me in meditation and I let them come.
 I honoured them.
 I started to see that unconsciously the ways of my ancestors were coming through me and I needed to give it a place.

 Still I didn’t see the connection to my songs writing.

 When I was asked to give a workshop about the Arabic Jews, I was happy to share the extraordinary stories of my families.
-When there asked me to sing Yemenite songs in the end of the event I was not sure I want to do that, but I agreed.
+When they asked me to sing Yemenite songs in the end of the event I was not sure I wanted to do that, but I agreed.